farhan-akr/farhans-portfolio/README.md

 # ❤️ Farhan Akrami's Portfolio 🙏
-### _This is my Portfolio Project, I made it using HTML, CSS and Javascript
+### _This is my Portfolio Project, I made it using HTML, CSS and Javascript watch live (https://luminous-salamander-e09fb9.netlify.app/)

 ## 🔥 Clone this Repository